lad6558/lad6558.github.io/src/blogs/miso.md

 #### Onboarding Calibration

 You start by swiping right on emails you want to see and swiping left on emails you don’t.
 Behind the scenes, a lightweight ML model stores your preferences using vector embeddings.
-It’s pretty simple—but surprisingly effective.
+It’s pretty simple, but surprisingly effective.
 We were honestly impressed by how quickly it learned our tastes.

 <figure>

 ![Onboarding View](/blogs/miso/sorter.png)

 <figcaption>
 Users onboard by labeling what emails they want to see (swipe right) and do not want to see (swipe left) to teach the AI their preferences.
 The model then starts making predictions.
-In this case: a seminar about computational neuroscience — probably not interested (19%).
+In this case: a seminar about computational neuroscience, probably not interested (19%).
 </figcaption>
 </figure>